Implementing Organic practices in Modern Apple Growing

 2. Test and evaluate different organic nutrients on Honeycrisp along with weekly applications of calcium.

-3. Test drape net for a insect barrier in trellis systems.
-It is commonly used for hail protection but some growers think it will work for insect protection.
+3. Test drape net for an insect barrier in trellis systems.
+It is commonly used for hail protection.

-4. Test and evaluate several pheromone disrupting products including puffers and strips.
+4. Test and evaluate several pheromone disrupting products such as the CIDETRACK products.

 5. Test and evaluate all these practices on several new cultivars that are Honeycrisp progeny because it has issues with disease.